 Some current therapeutics have been developed as recombinant proteins, for example human insulin has been created in large quantities through recombinant technology since the late 1970s.
 Recently approved recombinant protein drugs are used to treat a wide variety of conditions including cancer, autoimmune diseases, and genetic disorders.

-When it comes to developing a recombinant protein you can generate them in-house, or many researchers turn to commercial vendors.
-There are a multitude of suppliers for-off-the shelf and custom recombinant proteins, including:
+When it comes to developing a recombinant protein you can generate them in-house, or many researchers turn to commercial vendors for off-the-shelf or custom recombinant proteins.